aws-neuron/aws-neuron-sdk/docs/mxnet-neuron/tutorial-compile-infer.md

 ## Step 3: Compile on Compilation Server

-Model must be compiled to Inferentia target before it can run on Inferentia.
+A trained model must be compiled to Inferentia target before it can run on Inferentia.
+In this step we compile a pre-trained ResNet50 and export it as a compiled MXNet checkpoint.

 3.1.
 Create a file `compile_resnet50.py` with the content below and run it using `python compile_resnet50.py`.
 Compilation will take a few minutes on c5.4xlarge.
 At the end of compilation, the files `resnet-50_compiled-0000.params` and `resnet-50_compiled-symbol.json` will be created in local directory.